sgudenkauf/asciidoc-book-template/README.md

 [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/) is a lightweight and semantic markup language primarily designed for writing technical documentation.
 The language can be used to produce a variety of presentation-rich output formats, all from content encoded in a concise, human-readable, plain text format.

+With this project we aim to provide a simple book template that highlights the benefits of using AsciiDoc for writing technical documentation and to generate different output formats from a single source that also adresses users of the Microsoft Windows operating system.

 ## Basic installation for different output formats

 Install Ruby first, for example, by using the [RubyInstaller](https://rubyinstaller.org/downloads/).
 Confirm successful installation: